synapticloop/panl/README.md

 - **Bug fixes**
   - Bug where Panl client will always look for the '`q`' parameter for the query, changed to ensure that the correct configured `panl.form.query.respondto` is used instead
   - Always reset the page to 1 if there is a `panl.form.query.respondto` URL parameter
+  - Updated Single Page search to allow multiple selections for Facets which are multivalued (as opposed to OR Facets)

 - **Breaking Changes**